Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Multiscale Information Fusion

 \subsection{MIF-based Abnormality Detection and Localization}

-Substituting the dissimilarity entropy (\ref{equ:dissimilarity_entropy}), the spatial entropy (\ref{equ:spatial_entropy}), and the temporal entropy (\ref{equ:temporal_entropy}) into the optimization (\ref{equ:optimization_objective}), the optimal parameters of the multiscale statistic $ H(k) $ can be found.
+Substituting the dissimilarity statistic (\ref{equ:dissimilarity_statistic}), the spatial statistic (\ref{equ:spatial_statistic}), and the temporal statistic (\ref{equ:temporal_statistic}) into the optimization (\ref{equ:optimization_objective}), the optimal parameters of the multiscale statistic $ H(k) $ can be found.
 Based on the optimized $ H(k) $, the abnormality can be detected and identified as follows.